hapax/hapax.github.io/assets/chuzenji.md

 But disharmony is different from beauty, since it is easier to achieve; to paraphrase the opening lines of Anna Karenina, there are many ways to decay.
-In the language of physics, decay is entropically preferred.
+To paraphrase the second law of thermodynamics, decay is entropically preferred.
-There are many ways to be, and only a few happen to please the human eye.
-Harmony is a vanishing sliver of phase space, and ruin is the freedom of matter from our conceits of order.
+Harmony is a vanishing sliver of phase space, so ruin is the freedom of matter from our conceits of order.

 <figure>